gojasper/style-rank/README.md

 </p>

-A Unified benchmarking framework for generative styling models in PyTorch.
+A unified benchmarking framework for generative styling models in PyTorch.
 This repository contains code wrapping the implementation of several papers in the field of generative styling models and implementation of metrics to evaluate the quality of the generated images.
-We also provide 1 (2?) dataset for comparison and evaluation of the models.
+We also provide one dataset for comparison and evaluation of the models.

 ## Models